 Top Uses: Outdoors, Casual

 One thing that stands out with this coat is the comfort.
-It features a brushed polyester back knit that adds warmth and is impressively soft when pressed up against the skin.
+It features a brushed polyester back knit that adds warmth.
+It’s also impressively soft when pressed up against the skin.

 Unlike many other fleeces, the Covert Cardigan looks at home on the city streets as on the hiking trails.
 Even with its cool casual style though, it’s built with outdoor pursuits in mind.

 Although it’s often marketed as a mid-layer, the Covert Cardigan is not one of the most breathable picks here.
-For activewear, look, instead, to other options like the Patagonia R1 Hoody or Outdoor Research Deviator Insulated Hoody.
+For activewear, look to other options like the Patagonia R1 Hoody or Outdoor Research Deviator Insulated Hoody.

 - Hip casual style